Save big (up to $1,875) on small business tools with our free membership, business.com+

 Cloud phone system cons

-Many don’t interface with older analog equipment for paging or facility controls.
+• May not interface with older analog equipment, such as legacy paging systems or facility controls.

 FYIDid you know

-Many of the best internet service providers offer the speeds you'll need for cloud phone system implementation, along with data plans, solid customer support and services tailored to your organization’s needs.
+Many of the best internet service providers offer the speeds you'll need for a cloud phone system, along with data plans, solid customer support and services tailored to your organization's needs.

 How to choose a cloud phone system

-At first glance, it can be difficult to distinguish between the varying offers made by different VoIP providers.
+At first glance, it can be hard to distinguish between the offers from different VoIP providers.
+The right choice comes down to how well each platform supports your workflow, your users and your long-term communication goals.

-To choose the right cloud system for your business, take the following steps:
+To choose the best cloud phone system for your business, take the following steps:

-• Assess your business needs.
-Start off by understanding which calling features you actually need and how they would deliver tangible benefits to the way you communicate with customers.
-For example, do you want the ability to send and receive texts and WhatsApp messages from clients?
-Do you want your cloud system to integrate with your existing CRM software?
-Make a list of your requirements, and refer to this during the selection process.
+1. Assess your business needs.
+Start by identifying the calling features you actually need and how they’ll improve communication with customers.
+For example, do you want the ability to send and receive texts or WhatsApp messages?
+Do you need your phone system to integrate with your CRM software?
+Do you need virtual phone numbers for flexibility and privacy?
+Make a list of requirements and refer to it throughout the selection process.

 What do cloud phone systems typically cost?